CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 ## Task 3: Create a question answering project

+In this task, you will learn how to **create a Question Answering project** using the Azure AI Language service, which enables you to build models that can answer questions based on provided documents.

 To create a knowledge base for question answering in your Language resource, you can use the Language Studio portal to create a question answering project.
 In this case, you'll create a knowledge base containing questions and answers about [Microsoft Learn](https://docs.microsoft.com/learn).

 1. In a new browser tab, go to the *Language Studio* portal at `https://language.azure.com` and sign in using the Microsoft account associated with your Azure subscription.